 MOD CME/15/137

-1/30 3.3.1 Payment of balances of account shall be effected as promptly as possible, but in no case later than two calendar months after the day on which the settlement statement is despatched by the creditor administration*.
-Beyond this period, the creditor administration*may, subject to prior notification in the form of a final demand for payment, and unless otherwise agreed, charge interest at a rate of up to 6% per annum, reckoned from the day following the date of expiry of the said period.
+1/30 3.3.1 Payment of balances of account shall be effected taking into account relevant ITU-T Recommendations.

 Reasons: Payment of the balance of accounts must be effected in accordance with relevant ITU-T Recommendations, some of which establish the period for settling accounts which can be changed whenever the Recommendation is amended.